Adobe Experience Manager Assets uses:

-To fully upload files to AEM Assets that you have created with Adobe InDesign a proxy is used.
-This uses a proxy worker to communicate with the Adobe InDesign Server, where scripts are run to extract metadata and generate various renditions for AEM Assets.
-The proxy worker enables the two-way communication between the InDesign Server and the AEM instance(s) in a cloud configuration.
+To fully upload files to Experience Manager Assets that you have created with Adobe InDesign a proxy is used.
+This uses a proxy worker to communicate with the Adobe InDesign Server, where scripts are run to extract metadata and generate various renditions for Experience Manager Assets.
+The proxy worker enables the two-way communication between the InDesign Server and the Experience Manager instance(s) in a cloud configuration.

 Adobe InDesign comes as two products:

 This allows you design page layouts for print and/or digital distribution.

 This engine enables you to programmatically create automated documents based on what you have created with InDesign.
 It operates as a service offering an interface to its ExtendScript engine.